egalpin/apt-vim/README.md

 # apt-vim
-Advanced Packaging Tool for Vim
+Fully-automated Plugin Manager for Vim

 ##Summary
-apt-vim aims to serve as a complete VIM plugin management tool including dependency installation, using [Pathogen](https://github.com/tpope/vim-pathogen) at its core to load plugins.
-Plugins, and their dependencies, can be installed, removed, and updated using this one tool.
+apt-vim aims to serve as the first fully-automated Vim plugin management tool including dependency installation, using [Pathogen](https://github.com/tpope/vim-pathogen) at its core to load plugins.
+Plugins and their dependencies can be installed, removed, and updated using this one tool.

 Plugin installation recipes can be saved and shared, allowing users to create portable configuration files, and allowing plugin developers to create an automated installation process for their users.

-For an example plugin recipe, see [tern_for_vim](https://github.com/marijnh/tern_for_vim/blob/master/vim_config.json).
+For an example plugin recipe, see [tern_for_vim]().
 If you'd like to have a recipe created for your plugin, please open an issue :-)

 #Installation
 1. Install Vim